-After installation, you will need to log in to access various VPN functionality.
-These include choosing your encryption level, selecting a server, and some other settings.
-Some devices such as smartphones have inbuilt VPN functionality.
+After installation, you must log in to access various VPN functionality.
+These include choosing your encryption level, selecting a server, and other settings.
+Some devices, such as smartphones, have inbuilt VPN functionality.

 As aforementioned, APNs are network carrier-specific.
 Hence, the carrier assigns the same APN to anyone connecting via the network.
-However, when connecting to the internet, they are given a different IP address.
-For VPNs, things are different.
-Users have their accounts.
-Sharing is allowed for devices owned by the user.
+However, they are given a different IP address when connecting to the internet.

 Custom and private APNs offer you the ability to customize their security.
 However, an APN won’t necessarily protect your data on the open internet.

 With a VPN, your internet traffic is always safe from prying eyes.
 VPNs are built to offer impeccable security and privacy through encryptions.
 It is recommended to use protocols with high encryption settings.

 Important: Despite what some VPN companies claim, a VPN does not offer full anonymity.
 If you use a VPN together with any service where your identity is shared (Gmail, Facebook), then your VPN IP and browsing activity can be tied to your identity.

 This can lead to slow and increased connection times.
 Additionally, carriers don’t offer optional APNs you can switch to, except for private APNs.

 VPNs allow you to switch to better options during overloads.
 If you find one server is slow due to congestion, you can disconnect and connect to another server.
 This applies to reputable commercial VPNs.

+A VPN doesn’t provide internet connectivity.
 APNs are used by applications and devices that require internet connectivity over a carrier network.
 On the other hand, a VPN is designed to offer privacy and security over the internet.
-A VPN doesn’t provide internet connectivity.

 With an APN, you can connect smartphones, modems, and IoT devices to the internet via a carrier network.
 Devices can also use APNs to determine their geo-location.

 You can use a commercial VPN for purposes other than security and privacy.
 Thanks to the encryption and IP address masking, a VPN can unblock online content and bypass geo-restrictions/censorships.

 Additionally, you can use a VPN to improve your internet connectivity.
-This is applicable when your ISP is throttling it during heavy downloads or when it is peak hours.
+This is applicable when your ISP is throttling it during heavy downloads or when it is during peak hours.